Introduction

 In terms of performance, Microsoft Edge generally outperforms Internet Explorer.
 It is faster and more efficient, thanks to its modern rendering engine and ongoing development.

-In terms of security, both Internet Explorer and Microsoft Edge offer pretty much a similar level of protection against online threats.
-However, Microsoft Edge has additional features, such as tracking prevention and the ability to block potentially harmful websites, which can provide an extra layer of protection for users.
+In terms of security, both Internet Explorer and Edge offer pretty much a similar level of protection against online threats.
+But Edge has additional features, such as tracking prevention and the ability to block potentially harmful websites, which can provide an extra layer of protection for users.

-Overall, while Internet Explorer was once a popular web browser, it has since been surpassed by Microsoft Edge in terms of performance, features, and ongoing development.
-If you are still using Internet Explorer, it is recommended that you upgrade to Microsoft Edge or another modern browser for a better browsing experience.
+Overall, while Internet Explorer was once a popular web browser, it has long been surpassed by Edge in terms of performance, features, and ongoing development.

 (Source)

-The history of Internet Explorer was long and influential, lasting 27 years and being included in various versions of the Windows operating system.
+The history of Internet Explorer was long and influential, lasting 27 years and being included in various versions of Windows.
 The history of Internet Explorer also includes its competition with other web browsers such as Mozilla Firefox and Google Chrome.

-Despite its decline in popularity over time, Internet Explorer remains a significant part of the history of the internet and web browsers.
-It helped shape the modern web and paved the way for the development of more advanced and user-friendly browsers that we use today.
+Despite its decline in popularity, Internet Explorer remains a significant part of the history of the internet and web browsers.
+It helped shape the modern web and paved the way for the development of more advanced and user-friendly browsers.

-Internet Explorer was one of the first major web browsers and was widely used during the early days of the internet, particularly among users of the Windows operating system.
-Its popularity helped to drive the growth of the internet and made it accessible to a wider audience.
+Internet Explorer was one of the first major web browsers and was widely used during the early days of the internet, particularly among users of Windows.
+Its popularity helped drive the growth of the internet and made it accessible to a wider audience.

 Internet Explorer also introduced a number of features and improvements that helped to shape the modern web browsing experience.
 Its support for web standards, such as HTML and CSS, enabled the creation of more visually appealing and interactive websites.